 When is the right time to put my cat to sleep?

 Cats are often good at hiding pain and discomfort.
 Being a natural predator they can be very good at looking well even if they are suffering.
-Signs to look out for include; not eating or drinking, lying around a lot and not able to move around.
+Signs to look out for include; not eating or drinking, lying around a lot and not able to move around as easily as before.

 What does the procedure involve?

-Cats are given a light sedative to help them relax, we place a catheter in their leg to assist with the procedure.
-Your animal will only feel a light pin prick during the placement of the catheter.
-Euthanasia is not painful and pets will fall asleep peacefully.
-You can hold your pet in your arms or have them on their favourite car or bed.
+Cats are given a light sedative to help them relax, we usually dont sedate dogs as they tend to be easier to handle when unwell.
+The Vet will place a catheter in their leg to assist with the procedure, this is the same procedure as when you are doing a blood test at teh Doctors.
+Your animal will only feel a light pin prick during the placement of the catheter, that is the only part your pet will feel.
+Euthanasia is not painful and once the Vet starts to inject the solution your pet will fall asleep peacefully and very quickly.
+You can hold your pet in your arms or have them on their favourite chair or bed.

 What happens after the procedure?

 You may decide you want to bury your pet at home in the garden.
 This will require a grave to be dug and thought should be given to future use of the area you will dedicate to a grave site.
 We encourage people to have a funeral when they bury their pet as it can be a loving time for a send off involving the entire family.